 Vendors also did not favor this approach.
 Of the nine vendors who discussed their experience with virtual audits, eight expressed a negative view.
 Several vendors mentioned there was still an in-person component to the virtual audits and that they would always need to go to the home to gather data properly, and others expressed frustration that several customers who had received a virtual audit had not called back to schedule the in-person visit to complete the assessment, spotty internet service had complicated the delivery of the virtual audit, or the program did not adequately compensate vendors for the effort involved with completing a virtual audit.

+Coordination Between HES-IE and WAP

+Some HES-IE participants receive services through the Weatherization Assistance Program (WAP).
+The program strives to provide participants with the most comprehensive services possible and engages in cost-sharing with WAP in order to provide additional services for eligible customers.

+WAP has a much smaller budget than HES-IE. At an average cost of $7,000 per home, WAP serves 200 to 250 homes per year, compared with thousands of units through HES-IE. The ability to cost-share with HES-IE keeps the average cost per unit down and allows WAP to serve more Connecticut residents.
+One Community Action Agency (CAA) estimated that 25 to 30 percent of their HES-IE participants also participate in WAP.

+WAP program coordinators would like to see more data sharing between the Companies and WAP in order to better identify customers that are eligible for both programs.
+A single application that qualifies someone for multiple services would improve coordination across programs and enhance services for income-eligible customers.
+WAP has been operating under a surplus of funds since 2017 and could serve more homes through the program.

 Barriers to Additional Savings

 Health and safety barriers prevent technicians from performing services, including air sealing, at the participant’s home.
 Financial barriers can prevent customers from remediating health and safety barriers as well as affording rebated measures recommended by the technician.